 Is it safe to use cosmetics and toiletries on children?

 Yes.
 While it is true that children's skin can be more sensitive in its early years, it is safe to use products specially designed for children.
 That's because these products are formulated for children.
-For example, they may use milder cleansers, low levels of fragrance and carefully control the pH to ensure compatibility with younger skin.
+For example, they may use milder cleansers, low levels of fragrance and have a carefully controled pH to ensure compatibility with younger skin.

 Should only natural and organic products be used on children's skin?